Raffaello/br-archive/README.md

 The Default extension for the archive format is `.BRa`

-This version has partial support for wildcard inputs for file selection;
+This version has partial support for wildcard inputs for file selection;  see “Wildcard Expansions” below.

 This lays the foundation for encoding, decoding, and self-extracting archives.